 Perhaps no movie has inspired more interest in it’s filming locations over the past several years than the love letter to the City of Los Angeles, “La La Land.”
 The 2016 musical, starring Ryan Gosling and Emma Stone, filmed at a wide variety of locations all over the greater Los Angeles and Orange County areas.
 There are so many locations, in fact, one would be challenged to see them all in a single day.

 Mia, played by Emma Stone, works in a coffee shop on the Warner Bros.
 Studio lot.
 The real building is indeed located on the Warner lot, however, it is not actually a coffee shop.
-Rather it is just a building facade, used for any number of settings for productions.
+Rather it is just a building facade, used for any number of settings for productions, such as the toy store in “Small Soldiers.”
 After the success of the film, however, Warner Bros. did decorate the building again to make it appear as it did in the film, for a few select weeks.
 The building can be seen as part of their studio tour.

 Mia lives at this pink apartment building in Long Beach, known as El Cordova.